Stanislas7/nuage/docs/terrain_pipeline.md

 - No runtime GeoTIFF/VRT/OSM parsing.
 - No quadtree/LOD or pyramids.
 - No imagery required or used.
-- No full material system (debug colors only).
+- No full material system (single-pass blend with fixed textures).
+- No textured water surface (water is shaded color + noise only).

 ## Tile product (contract)
 Output folder: